Starfish (album): Background

 The album was recorded and produced in Los Angeles by L.A. session musicians Waddy Wachtel and Greg Ladanyi.
 The recording is more sparse and open than its predecessor, Heyday, which featured orchestral arrangements with brass and strings.
-Many of its songs have seen heavy rotation in live set lists, and the album remains a favorite among many fans.
+Many of its songs have seen heavy rotation in live set lists, and the album remains a favourite among many fans.

 The song "Under the Milky Way" was co-written by lead vocalist/bassist Steve Kilbey with his then-girlfriend Karin Jansson of Pink Champagne.
 When drummer Richard Ploog was unable to find the right feel for the song, the band played to a click track and session musician Russ Kunkel was brought in to add the drums and percussion later.

 The album's title was taken from Kilbey's nickname for friend and musical partner Donnette Thayer, who signed herself that way on postcards she sent to Kilbey.
 Kilbey contributed a long untitled poem to the album's liner notes.
 Music videos were filmed for "Under the Milky Way" and "Reptile".